MantasJancauskas/SprintAIDZ/README.md

 # Content management system - CMS

-- project was made using PHP and SQL;
+- Project was made using PHP and SQL;
 - (installation process explained below);

 # About